helauren42/HenriChess/README.md

 - **Hotseat mode** — play on a single device
 - **Automated chess timer** automated designated winner when time runs out for opposition player
 - **In-game chat** — send messages to your opponent during the match(like trash talk :D)
-- **Game history** — review past games, browse through positions and learn from it
+- **Game history** — view player games history, rewatch past games, browse through positions and learn from your past games
 - **Spectator mode** — watch other active online games
 - **Responsive design** - works on desktop and mobile browsers